-The vast majority of punters default to using live chat when they need to get in touch with a betting site to resolve an issue or find information.
 As part of our regular sportsbook review testing, we used Bet.co.za’s live chat feature several times to gauge what the experience was like.
 And it wasn’t great.

 Things started out well, though.
 The first live chat test was excellent.
 That particular customer service agent was really quick to respond, and those responses were all relevant, complete, and detailed.
 This made us really optimistic as we dived into the following tests.